 When traveling during the pandemic, there are a lot of factors to consider.
 You have to plan strategically considering Coronavirus travel restrictions not only where you’re going, but where you’re coming from (even down to the state).
 You even have to take into account other countries you have visited recently.

 Make sure to do extensive research on the travel restrictions to the country you want to visit.
 You’ll also want to research restrictions for returning to your home country.
-For example, when we left, Trump was still in office and no negative COVID-19 test was required to re-enter the United States.
+For example, Trump was still in office when we left the U.S. No negative COVID-19 test was required to re-enter the United States at this time.
 Since we’ve been in Honduras, Biden implemented a 10-day quarantine for international travelers as well as requiring a negative COVID-19 test for re-entry (seriously how was this not a requirement before?).

 A great resource for Coronavirus travel restrictions is the CDC’s COVID-19 Travel Recommendations by Destination.
 However, I always recommend consulting more than one source when deciding on the best destination.
 In the weeks leading up to your trip, make sure to continue checking entry requirements as rules and regulations are constantly changing.